fivetran/functions/README.md

 # Fivetran

 [Fivetran](https://fivetran.com/) helps you centralize data from disparate sources into your data storage platform that you can manage directly from your browser.
-Fivetran’s fully automated connectors extract your data from cloud applications, databases, event logs, and more, and load it into your preferred data storage platform.
+Fivetran’s fully automated connectors extract your data from cloud applications, databases, event logs, and more, and load the data into your cloud warehouse, database, or data lake.

 ## Getting Started